Imports

 Result: raylib/graphics:render() - clear, concise, collision-free

-Why Explicit ~pub Markers?
+Why Explicit pub Markers?

-Without ~pub: Everything is public (accidental API exposure)
+Without pub: Everything is public (accidental API exposure)

-With ~pub: Explicit public boundary
+With pub: Explicit public boundary

-~pub event api_function {} // Public API
+pub tor api-function {} // Public API

-~event internal_helper {} // Private implementation
+tor internal-helper {} // Private implementation

 Benefits: